-OMB Bulletin 17-03 requires us to describe significant deficiencies and material weaknesses identified during our audits, and in the event that no material weaknesses were identified, to so report.
-In our fiscal year 2017 audit, we noted a certain matter involving internal control that we consider to be a significant deficiency.
-Specifically, we identified weaknesses in FCIC/RMA's information technology general controls.
-This deficiency is discussed in the "Findings and Recommendations," Section 1, of this report.
-We did not identify any deficiencies in internal control that were considered material weaknesses during our audits.
+OMB Bulletin 19-01 requires us to describe significant deficiencies and material weaknesses identified during our audits, and in the event that no material weaknesses were identified, to so report.
+In our fiscal year 2018 audit, we noted certain matters involving internal control that we consider to be significant deficiencies.
+Specifically, we identified weaknesses in FCIC/RMA's: